neu-se/covey.town/FEATURES.md

-## Interacticting with our user stories
+## Interacting with our user stories

 - **User Story 1:** Players can send text chats to all other players in the room.
 These messages will appear above their heads.
   - If a player wants to send a message to everyone else in the room, they can type a message in the box above the "send global message" button.
 Then they should click the "send global message" button.